 When to Use the Chrome Extension Instead

-- You want to transcribe quickly without downloading
+- You want quick transcription without downloading

 - The video URL is accessible